-How We Investigate a Truck Accidents Due to Drug and Alcohol Abuse
+How We Investigate Truck Accidents Due to Drug and Alcohol Use

 Finding the proof you need to show that a driver was abusing drugs or alcohol at the time of a crash can be difficult.
-Both the driver and the trucking company have a strong incentive to hide evidence after a truck accident involving drug and alcohol use.
+Both the driver and the trucking company have a strong incentive to hide evidence after an impaired truck driver accident.
 That’s why you need a skilled truck driver drug and alcohol abuse lawyer.

 Some of the evidence our team will gather in a truck accident claim include:

 - Statements from you, the truck driver, and anyone else involved in the collision

 - Interviews from witnesses at the scene of the crash